electromaggot/VulkanAddOns/README.md

 *This repository is a work-in-progress, but feel free to play around with it!
 I'll do my best to keep it in a working state, so you can clone/pull and build/run the `ViewerProject`.
 Currently supports Apple (macOS, iOS) and Linux (Ubuntu, Raspberry Pi 5).
-As for supporting Windows, sorry, my Win11 partition became unbootable so it'll have to wait.
+Windows support is currently work-in-progress.
 (This comment is of course temporary.)*

 <img src="https://github.com/electromaggot/VulkanAddOns/blob/main/ViewerProject/Xcode/Resources/iOS/Images.xcassets/AppIcon-iOS.appiconset/ItunesArtwork%402x.png" width="100" height="100" />